CtrlK

 Specificity

-Names the domain (Clerk rate limits and quotas) and some actions ('understand', 'manage', 'optimizing API usage', 'planning for high-traffic scenarios'), but the actions are somewhat vague—'understand' and 'manage' are not concrete actions like 'configure', 'monitor', or 'troubleshoot'.
+Names the domain (Clerk rate limits and quotas) and some actions ('understand', 'manage', 'optimizing API usage', 'planning for high-traffic scenarios'), but the actions are somewhat vague—'understand and manage' doesn't list concrete specific actions like 'configure rate limit thresholds' or 'monitor quota usage'.

 2 / 3